 In the child's room:

-- Adjust your baby's crib mattress to its lowest position as soon as your baby can push up on their hands and knees (5 to 6 months).
+- Move your baby's crib mattress to its lowest position as soon as your baby can sit upright or push up on their hands and knees (5 to 6 months).

-- Place furniture and crib away from windows.
+- Place all furniture and crib away from windows and balcony door handles.

 - Move your child to a toddler's bed or mattress on the floor once they try to climb out of their crib.